-- 81. Between September 5 and 19, 2014, neither Midway nor any of the defendants provided Wolfus with any information not contained in Midway's then public filings, including the 2014 Undisclosed Facts. - 82.
-On September 19, 2014, Wolfus consummated his stock option exercise purchasing 1,000,000 shares at \$86/share. - 83.
+- 88. Between September 5 and 19, 2014, neither Midway nor any of the defendants provided Wolfus with any information not contained in Midway's then public filings, including the 2013 Undisclosed Facts and the 2014 Undisclosed Facts. - 89.
+On September 19, 2014, Wolfus consummated his stock option exercise purchasing 1,000,000 shares for \$860,000 Canadian dollars which was then \$783,778 US dollars. - 90.
 On September 15, 2014, Midway announced by Press Release filed with the SEC that Ledcor had commenced mining operations.
-The release further suggested that the facilities to process the mine would be ready by the end of September. - 84.
-On October 14, 2014, Midway announced that William Zisch would become President and Chief Executive Officer of Midway on or about December 10, 2014 and that Brunk would depart Midway on Mr. Zisch's start date. - 85.
-By Current Report filed on form 8-K with the SEC and dated November 4, 2014, Midway announced the resignation of Klein and the appointment of Anderson as a director by the Hale Investors.
-Anderson also became a member of the Budget/Work Plan Committee of Midway. - 86.
-In its November 16, 2014, quarterly report on Form 10-Q filed with the SEC, Midway again provided only favorable information concerning the Pan project.
+The release further suggested that the facilities to process the mine would be ready by the end of September.

-- 87. By Press Release dated December 1, 2014 and filed with the SEC, Midway reported that it had begun receiving funds on its Credit Facility. - 88.
-On June 22, 2015, Midway announced that it w3as filing a voluntary petition for relief under Chapter 11 of the Bankruptcy Code. - 89.
-As a result of the Midway Bankruptcy, all or virtually all of Midway's assets have been sold and there will be no funds or recoveries by common shareholders of Midway. - 90.
-Following the bankruptcy filing, Wolfus has learned or is otherwise informed and believed and thereon alleges that the following facts are true: - A. As of the end of 2013, Midway lacked sufficient resources in the form of capital or debt financing to bring the Pan project to a successful mining operation; - B. Hale and the Hale Investors blocked Midway from selling assets to create necessary capital; - C. In late 2013 or early 2014, material disagreements arose between Brunk and Hale, which resulted in Hale taking effective control of Midway and the Pan project even though Hale lacked the ability to manage the Pan project; - D. The ore in the entire Pan project was extremely clayey and would need to be crushed and agglomerated prior to leaching in order to profitable and timely extract gold but rather than cut other costs so that the crushing and agglomeration equipment could be acquired, defendants and each of them decided not to purchase this necessary equipment;
+- 97. Following the bankruptcy filing, Wolfus has learned or is otherwise informed and believed and thereon alleges that the following facts are true: - A. As of the end of 2013, Midway lacked sufficient resources in the form of capital or debt financing to bring the Pan project to a successful mining operation; - B. Hale and the Hale Investors blocked Midway from selling assets to create necessary capital; - C. In late 2013 or early 2014, material disagreements arose between Brunk and Hale, which resulted in Hale taking effective control of Midway and the Pan project even though Hale lacked the ability to manage the Pan project; - D. The ore in the entire Pan project was extremely clayey and would need to be crushed and agglomerated prior to leaching in order to profitable and timely extract gold; but rather than cut other costs so that the crushing and agglomeration equipment could be acquired, defendants, and each of them, decided not to purchase this necessary equipment; - E. Costly equipment was purchased by Midway which was not permitted to be used on the Pan project resulting in costly delays; - F. Midway never received the appropriate permits for Run of Mine operations;

-- E. Costly equipment was purchased by Midway which was not permitted to be used on the Pan project resulting in costly delays; - F. Midway never received the appropriate permits for Run of Mine operations; - G. Midway allowed Ledcor to overload the leach pads in a manner which violated its operating permits and resulted in an inability to successfully leach the gold from the ore; - H. Midway allowed Ledcor to begin loading the leach pads before it was capable of either performing the necessary heap leaching or capable of processing and refining for sale the resulting gold solution. - 91.
-Effective June 2, 2016, Wolfus, Brunk, Moritz, Blacketor, Haddon, Hale, Anderson, Sawchak, Yu, Sheridan, Newell, Knutson and Klein entered into a tolling agreement, a true and correct copy of which is attached hereto as Exhibit 11 and incorporated hereat by this reference.
+- G. Midway allowed Ledcor to overload the leach pads in a manner which violated its operating permits and resulted in an inability to successfully leach the gold from the ore; - H. Midway allowed Ledcor to begin loading the leach pads before it was capable of either performing the necessary heap leaching or capable of processing and refining for sale the resulting gold solution. - 98.
+Effective June 2, 2016, Wolfus, Brunk, Moritz, Blacketor, Haddon, Hale, Anderson, Sawchak, Yu, Sheridan, Newell, Knutson and Klein entered into a tolling agreement, a true and correct copy of which is attached hereto as Exhibit 11 and incorporated herein by this reference.
 This agreement tolled the statute of limitations on all claims from June 2, 2016 through September 25, 2016.